Bhatta6190/Waveform-LiDAR-Analysis/README.md

 ## Conclusion

 This process bridges the gap between idealized simulations and real-world applications by adding realistic noise to simulated waveform LiDAR data.
 It provides researchers with a powerful tool for developing and testing algorithms in conditions that mimic actual LiDAR system outputs.
 The use of real LVIS data ensures that the noise characteristics are grounded in reality, making the simulated data suitable for practical use cases.

+---

+**Note**: To improve the clarity and communication of the technique, Chatgpt AI model was used to produce and revise some of the explanations of procedures in this README file.